ripper234/Kuzando/readme.markdown

 **Q - What does the name "Kuzando" stand for ?**

 Nothing.
-We looked for something that is easy to pronounce and spell, and doesn't have lots of Google results.
+We looked for something that is easy to pronounce and spell, and doesn't have lots of Google results..